 “The thing is right now the FAA lost a case recently, and the industry is totally unregulated,” he explained.
 “And while I highly disagree with what the FAA was trying to do -- that is, ban the commercial use of it -- I believe there should be a license required to operate these.”

-Already there have been numerous incidents of near-misses between drones and traditional aircraft, and drones crashing into populated areas, and many pilots are concerned that deaths from a plane or helicopter colliding with unmanned aircraft are inevitable if the unrestricted spread of drones is allowed to continue unabated.
+There have already been numerous incidents of drones crashing into populated areas and near-misses between drones and traditional aircraft, and many pilots worry that deaths from a plane or helicopter colliding with unmanned aircraft are inevitable if the unrestricted spread of drones is allowed to continue unabated.

 Hershman says that though he has yet to see a drone flying above the Hudson River or anywhere else he goes on his tours, the fact that he often flies at or around 1,500 feet -- an elevation that even some small drones can easily reach -- makes the prospect of drones crowding the airways a frightening prospect.